imba/imba.io/content/guides/incremental.md

 ### Exports

-Since Imba compiles to JavaScript, depending on your configuration you can import from Imba files/projects the same way you would from JavaScript files/projects:
+Since Imba compiles to JavaScript, you can import from Imba files/projects the same way you would from JavaScript files/projects depending on your configuration:

 ```imba
 # main.imba